okTurtles/dnschain/README.md

 ### Free SSL certificates become possible<a name="Free"/>

-SSL certificates today [do not provide the security that they claim to provide](http://okturtles.com/other/dnsnmc_okturtles_overview.pdf).
+SSL certificates today __[do not provide the security that they claim to provide](http://okturtles.com/#not-secure)__.
 DNSChain replaces Certificate Authorities by providing a means for distributing public keys in a way that is secure from MITM attacks.

 ### Prevents DDoS attacks<a name="DDoS"/>